Family members of fallen Argentine soldiers visit Falklands graves

-FALKLAND ISLANDS (Reuters) - Dalal and Carlos Massad knelt in front their son Marcelo’s grave in the Falkland Islands, kissing the tomb beneath a white cross for the first time since his death in combat some 36 years ago.
+FALKLAND ISLANDS (Reuters) - Dalal and Carlos Massad knelt in front of their son Marcelo’s grave in the Falkland Islands, kissing the tomb beneath a white cross for the first time since his death in combat some 36 years ago.

 For most of that time, the plaque on Marcelo’s grave read “Argentine soldier known only to God.”